peterallanwalker/SWP08-Probel/README.md

 Connection.send() accepts raw byte strings or swp_message objects.
 Connection.get_message returns the oldest message in the input buffer (along with the timestamp of when it was received)

 #### swp_message.py
-Provides classes for various SWP08 message types that accept human parameters and provides SWP encoded bytes, and a `decode()` method that parses bytes and returns the relevant message class.
+Provides classes for various SWP08 message types.
+Message objects provide an `encoded` attribute which is a byte string that can be passed to a socket, e.g. `client_connection.Connection.send()`, and a `__str__` method, so they print informatively.

+Also provides a `decode()` function that takes byte-strings (as received over a socket via swp_unpack) and returns swp message objects.

 #### swp_unpack.py
 Checks byte strings for SWP08 headers/SOM and end-of-message/EOM, returning a list of separated messages.